06 Sep 2021

-There has been a sharp rise in the number of people required to work remotely in the last two years.
-The pandemic meant that working closely together in offices was no longer safe.
+Thanks mainly to the pandemic, there has been a sharp rise in the number of people required to work remotely in the last two years.
+This has also meant that working closely in offices has become unsafe.

-Millions of workers were suddenly working in a new way.
-Being legally required to work from home rather than in the office they are accustomed to.
-It was a swift change and shook up the workforce in a big way,
+Millions of workers are suddenly working in a new way, being legally required to work from home rather than in the traditional office they’re accustomed to.

-For the first time, multi-billion dollar companies globally saw benefits to be had by offering a more flexible working option - and the employees had more control over their work.
-It can be a huge win for everyone.
+For the first time, multi-billion dollar companies globally saw the benefits of offering a more flexible lifestyle – while employees had more control over their work.

-As a remote employee, you can work for a company based in Sweden but complete your work from anywhere in the world - so long as you meet the work outlined in the employment contract.
+As a remote employee, you can work for a company based in Sweden but complete your work from anywhere in the world, so long as you meet the work outlined in your employment contract.

 So, as an example, if a consulting firm in New York hired you, and you typically live in Denmark – you will complete your work from there.
 But, if you decided to travel for a while, you could do so – so long as you do the job.

-The terms might be used interchangeably, but they refer to different types of flexible work.
+The terms might be used interchangeably, but they refer to different types of flexible lifestyle work.

-When you see flexible hours, the employee can choose when they work—allowing them to have total autonomy so long as the work is done.
-Flexible work schedules are often combined with working from home office and remote working contracts – but not always.
+A flexible lifestyle and work schedules are often combined with working from a home office and remote working contracts – but not always.

-Working from home is more often used to describe people who usually work in the office but instead are telecommuting (aka working from home) on select days.
+Working from home is more often used to describe people who usually work in a corporate office, but instead perform their work duties from home on certain days.
 It is more often used to describe people who may be part-time.

-Remote working covers a broader range of working outside the office environment, covering working from home, fully remote working, flexible hours and working abroad.
+A remote working lifestyle covers a broader range of working outside an office environment, covering working from home, a fully remote working lifestyle, flexible hours, and working abroad.

-Although the distinctions are slight, they matter when reading terms of employment or browsing job opportunities.
+Although the distinctions are slight, they matter when reading the terms of employment or browsing job opportunities.

 Remote working opportunities have been steadily increasing since 2005 and are now the preference among many workers.

-After the initial impact, though, it is far from all doom and gloom.
-Although some workers need the office to have structure and routine, other workers thrive.
+Although some workers need the office to have structure and routine, other workers thrive in a home setting.

 Going back to an earlier example, imagine a fast-moving tech startup in Scotland that needs some of the highest-qualified developers to tackle a project.
 Let's say that those developers are based in India.